Tanz0rz/haxe-fmod/docs/guides/components.md

     FmodKhaSetup.init({liveUpdate: true});
     ```

-    Kha has no global volume control of its own, so the FMOD master bus is the volume.
-Route your settings menu through `FmodManager.SetMasterVolume` and `SetMasterMute`.
+    Kha ships no global volume control.
+The FMOD master bus therefore carries the game's volume.
+Point your settings menu at `FmodManager.SetMasterVolume` and `SetMasterMute`.

     A game that prefers its own wiring calls `FmodManager.Initialize()` and `FmodKhaUpdater.init()` separately.
 It can also leave the updater out and call `FmodManager.Update()` from its own frame code.